 - Why Did It Have to Be Snakes?: Really, really does not like worms.Vegeta: They're weird, they're slimy and they don't have bones!

 - The Worf Effect: He's somewhat more successful than Piccolo, usually he's pretty successful on everybody he fights up to and including Elite Mooks and the Quirky Miniboss Squad, only to get his butt handed to him by the current Big Bad.

 - Would Hit a Girl: He declares that he would not hesitate to fight a woman before fighting Android 18.

-- Would Hurt a Child: Gut-punches Gohan for no particular reason, and isn't really bothered when Second Form Freeza tries to get a rise out of him by beating Gohan up.
+- Would Hurt a Child: Gut-punches Gohan for because of pent-up aggression against his father, and really isn't bothered when Second Form Freeza tries to get a rise out of him by beating Gohan up.

 - You Got Spunk!: It seems to be the only trait in others that he respects.
 He is amused by Nail's snarkery during their meeting and it gives him a modicum of respect for Nail, thinks that Cell's comments are Actually Pretty Funny and says as much, and the first time he feels any pride in or care for Future Trunks is when Trunks finally stands up to him.
 (According to his monologue, it may be the first time Vegeta has felt proud of any other being in his life.)